att-innovate/torc_snaproute_client/README.md

 Simple SnapRoute client written in Rust.

-We us it in our ToRC project, further information can be found at: [https://att-innovate.github.io/torc/](https://att-innovate.github.io/torc/)
+We use it in our ToRC project, further information can be found at: [https://att-innovate.github.io/torc/](https://att-innovate.github.io/torc/)

 Build library: